 Abstract

-Mental health nurses, tasked with constant care of patients undergoing mental health treatment, have faced unique challenges arising from the uncertain outcomes of the global COVID-19 pandemic.
-The psychological effects of the shared trauma on mental health nurses arising from the pandemic is the subject of this study.
-An online survey was used to examine personal levels of anxiety and concern, personal and national resilience, and posttraumatic growth among 183 mental health nurses.
+Mental health nurses, tasked with constant care of consumers undergoing mental health treatment, have faced unique challenges arising from the uncertain outcomes of the COVID-19 pandemic.
+The psychological effects of this shared trauma on mental health nurses arising from the pandemic is the subject of this study.
+An online survey was used to examine personal levels of anxiety and concern, personal and national resilience, and posttraumatic growth among 183 mental health nurses working in mental health services in Israel.
 Overall, the study revealed moderate levels of concern and relatively low levels of anxiety, with significant negative correlations between personal resilience and levels of concern and anxiety.
 Higher levels of national resilience were related to lower levels of concern and anxiety, and there was a significant positive correlation between assessments of personal resilience and national resilience.
 A significant positive correlation was found between personal and national resilience and posttraumatic growth.
 Higher religiosity was associated with higher resilience, and higher professional seniority was related to higher posttraumatic growth.
-This study emphasizes the need for mental health policy supervisors to support mental health nurses by encouraging them and being attentive to their concerns. ,Special attention should be given to mental health nurses who have immigrated to Israel, are non-Jews or have less professional experience.
+This study e Finally, results for particular demographic subgroups indicate that, in Israel, special attention should be given to those mental health nurses who have immigrated to Israel, are non-Jews or have less professional experience.

 Keywords: COVID-19, posttraumatic growth, psychiatric nursing, psychological trauma, resilience.